antamkha-nguyen/Entertainment-Merchandise-Sales-Analytics/README.md

 - 200 customers across 15 US states with credit ratings (Excellent / Good / Fair / Poor)
 - 100 products from common merchandise types (Vinyl Record, Poster Print, Collector Figure, etc.)
-- Power-law skew: 8% of customers and 6% of products drive the majority of transaction volume
-- Q4 and weekend seasonality in date sampling
-- 10% of invoices intentionally unshipped to simulate open order backlog
-- 4% quantity mismatch between invoices and shipments to simulate fulfillment exceptions
-- Receipts backdated to October 2023 to reflect pre-season procurement lead time

 ## Project Structure